shinolab/autd3-doc/src/en/Users_Manual/API/link/remote_soem.md

 ### AUTD Server

 When using `RemoteSOEM`, you need to install `AUTD Server` on the server.
-The installer is available on [GitHub Releases](https://github.com/shinolab/autd3-server/releases), so download it and follow the instructions to install it.
+The installer is available on [GitHub](https://github.com/shinolab/autd3-server), so download it and follow the instructions to install it.

 When you run `AUTD Server`, you will see a screen like the one below.
 Open the `SOEM` tab.